Canaan-HS/MonkeyScript/README.md

 [繁中版本](README_zh-TW.md)

 This repository contains Tampermonkey scripts I wrote to solve personal issues.
-I share them in the hope of helping others who may face the same challenges.
+I share them in the hope of helping others who may have similar needs.

 ## Installation